doggodgcodes/artistic-banana-2.0/README.md

     - Actions renamed to canvas utilities
     - Clear renamed to Clear Canvas
     - Save renamed to Save as PNG
+    - artistic-banana-artwork renamed to artistic-banana-drawing (with random number at the end)
   - Tip updated to include tap to signify touchscreen support
   - Create your masterpiece renamed to I'm a goofy goober
   - Hex code list with color descriptions
   - Small CSS updates and more padding for the body
+  - All instances of artwork have been changed to drawing